DaVinciJavascript/Syllabus/Week6_WebAniAdv.md

 ## Friday, May 20th | Hands On

-Goal: Publish a Canvas or SVG animation on Codepen.
+Goal: Publish a Canvas or SVG animation.

+- Scroll handlers & Parallax
+- Greensock

 ### Homework